 Charter schools must also comply with CPS disciplinary policies and procedures for students with disabilities and impairments.
-When a school's charter is issued by a local board of education pursuant to Section 27A-8 of the Illinois School Code (105 ILCS 5/27A-8) (as is the case with charters issued by the Chicago Board of Education), that charter school is considered a school within the District's jurisdiction, and is thus part of the CPS Local Education Agency (23 Ill.
+When a school's charter is issued by a local board of education pursuant to Section 27A-8 of the Illinois School Code (105 ILCS 5/27A-8) (as is the case with charters issued by the Chicago Board of Education), that charter school is considered a school within the district's jurisdiction, and is thus part of the CPS Local Education Agency (23 Ill.
 Admin.
 Code 226.60).
-This means that the charter schools must comply with CPS policies and procedures implemented for students with disabilities and impairments, which were updated most recently in September 2018, and can be found here: https://cps.edu/diverselearners/Pages/home.aspx
+This means that the charter schools must comply with CPS policies and procedures implemented for students with disabilities and impairments, which can be found here: https://cps.edu/diverselearners/Pages/home.aspx.